 Edit Groupings

-The Edit Groupings panel is used to define groups of attributes that will be referenced by attribute-based dependency rules.
+The Edit Groupings screen is used to define groups of attributes that will be referenced by attribute-based dependency rules.

 Attributes and Attribute Grouping

-Attribute grouping is a good way to produce a set of simple rules that can apply to multiple attribute value combinations in your project.
+Attribute grouping is a great way to produce a set of simple rules that can apply to multiple attribute value combinations in your project.

 Consider an example where a project consists of two orebodies, A and B, and each level is divided into 3 sublevels.
 In both A and B mines, the direction of mining differs depending on the relative position of stopes to the access drives, e.g.: